The Best Long Island Brunch Spots for Kids and Families

 9 Alsace Place

 The slogan at this North Shore favorite is "where everyone is treated like family."
 We believe it.
 Designed to resemble a 1950s kitchen, this three-room restaurant's menu features a Southern flair, including three types of Eggs Benedict, skillet and breakfast wraps, and plenty of griddle specialties.
-Its kids' menu features favorites such as silver-dollar pancakes, French toast sticks, and eggs, all sized for little ones.
+The kids' menu features favorites such as silver-dollar pancakes, French toast sticks, and eggs, all sized for little ones.
 It also offers a kid's dinner menu if you pop in later in the day.
+(Can't get to Northport?
+Sweet Mama's has a second location in Stony Brook).

 Toast — Huntington